modernxmpp/modernxmpp/docs/meetings/2019-01-brussels.md

     - subject editability: admins only (probably make it configurable)
  - Possibility to omit the words 'private' and 'public' later down the UI flow and just talk about 'groupchat' and 'channel' (for example when constrained on screen estate)

-   - recognize on members only AND visible JIDs AND not listed, everything else is a public channel. but a client should maybe warn before entering a public channel that makes your jid public.
+   - recognize on members only AND visible JIDs AND not listed, everything else is a public channel. but a client should maybe warn before entering a public channel that makes your JID public.
 Those three 'detection properties' are immutable for private group chats

-   - private group chats use randomized, auto generated JID (always on the server’s own muc host)
+   - private group chats use randomized, auto generated JID (always on the server’s own MUC host)
-   - public channels always ask for bare jid on create (auto suggest of know muc hosts)
+   - public channels always ask for bare JID on create (auto suggest of know MUC hosts)
       - UI suggestion. ask for name first.
 Then normalize to local part of JID.
 But let user change the JID if they want to